gaplo917/aws-msk-v2-serverless-demo/ktor-publisher/README.md

 ## Local Deploy to AWS Elastic Container Registry

 1. rename `.env.example` to `.env`
-2. change the ECR_REGISTRY to your own registry url
+2. change the variables to your own

 ```bash
 # export environment variable to shell